VS Code

 What you'll accomplish

-You will have Visual Studio Code running natively on your DGX Spark device with access to the system's ARM64 architecture and GPU resources.
-This setup enables direct code development, debugging, and execution on the target hardware without remote development overhead.
+You will have VS Code set up for development on your DGX Spark device with access to the system's ARM64 architecture and GPU resources.
+This setup enables direct code development, debugging, and execution.

 What to know before starting